 Finally.
 The time has come.
-That famous Takumi store from Düsseldorf, which also made its appearance in Rotterdam.
+That famous Takumi store from Düsseldorf, which has also made its appearance in Rotterdam.
 Finally, I could eat the ramen I have craved for.
 Is it better than Rotterdam’s?

 During the Düsseldorf food trip with Lazy Pinguin we recorded a food review video about the ramen at Takumi’s.
 I proudly present you my first food vlog, presented by Lazy Pinguin.